retrouser955/streamer/readme.md

 # Setting up the project.

 Streamer can be hosted on any platfrom that is able to run NodeJS.
-Just fill out the config and start using it!
+Just rename .env.example to .env, fill out the information and volia, it just works.

 # Current sources